Troy Terry

-Troy Nathan Terry (born September 10, 1997) is an American professional ice hockey right winger for the Anaheim Ducks of the National Hockey League (NHL).
+Troy Nathan Terry (born September 10, 1997) is an American professional ice hockey player who is a right winger and alternate captain for the Anaheim Ducks of the National Hockey League (NHL).
 Terry was drafted by the Ducks at the 2015 NHL entry draft, in the fifth round, 148th overall.

 A native of Denver, Terry played with the Colorado Thunderbirds under-16 team at the Tier 1 Elite Hockey League from 2008 until 2014.
 He eventually left the Thunderbirds to play in the United States Hockey League (USHL) with the USA Hockey National Team Development Program (NTDP).

 Early life

 Terry was born on September 10, 1997, in Denver, to parents Susan and Chuck Terry.
 As his father was a high school quarterback who walked on at Arizona State University, Troy was named after quarterback Troy Aikman.
 Terry grew up in the Highlands Ranch suburb of Denver with his younger brother Trent.

 Terry started playing hockey at four years old and was skating with an older age group by the age of six.
 He earned various nicknames throughout his mini mite career including "Coach Troy" and "Two and a Half Men", due to his size.
 During the 2004–05 NHL lockout, Colorado Avalanche Center and team captain Joe Sakic coached Terry's hockey team.
 As his coach, Sakic was impressed by Terry's puckhandling skills saying he could "stick-handle in a phone booth".
 Terry was originally inspired to play goaltender by Patrick Roy but, as he started shooting pucks while waiting for his turn in net, eventually turned to center.